Category | Marketing and Communication |

 - Heads of Departments

-- For the purpose of this policy, the term Heads of Departments includes Directors of Centres and Research Groups, and Directors of Service Divisions.
+- For the purpose of these guidelines, the term Heads of Departments includes Deans, Heads of Programmes, Directors of Centres and Research Groups, and Directors of Service Divisions.

 - The creation, dissemination and exchange of user-generated content in an electronic and online setting using (but not limited to) social networks.